forvalho/household/README.md

 ### 🎯 Tasks Board Interface
 - **Modern UI**: Clean, responsive design with Bootstrap 5.
-- **Kanban Board**: A drag-and-drop interface for managing tasks, with columns for Available Tasks, To Do, In Progress, Done, and Skipped.
+- **Kanban Board**: A drag-and-drop interface for managing tasks, with columns for To Do, In Progress, and Done.
 - **Template Cards**: Consistent design with regular task cards for seamless UX
 - **Equal-Height Columns**: All columns on the board dynamically adjust to the same height for a clean, symmetrical layout.
 - **Visual Task Management**: Color-coded difficulty levels and user assignments.